Franz365/Project_2/README.md

 ## Requirements

 Building a dashboard page with multiple charts that update from the same data.
-[Open Brewery DB](https://github.com/openbrewerydb/openbrewerydb).

 ## Breweries in the United States

 In this project we're going to visualize the following details of breweries in the United States:

-- location marker on a map with tooltip
+- location marker on an interactive heat map with tooltips
 - breakdown [by type](https://www.openbrewerydb.org/documentation/01-listbreweries#by_type)
 - breakdown [by region](https://www2.census.gov/geo/pdfs/maps-data/maps/reference/us_regdiv.pdf)